Understanding ADHD Symptoms

 - Appear forgetful and disorganized in daily routines

-This difficulty affects schoolwork, job responsibilities, and even personal relationships, especially when others interpret it as carelessness or disinterest.
+This difficulty affects schoolwork, job responsibilities, and personal relationships — especially when others interpret it as carelessness or disinterest.

 2. Impulsivity

-Impulsivity can show up in both speech and actions.
-Common examples include:
+Impulsivity shows up in both speech and actions:

 - Blurting out answers or interrupting during conversations